Business document template management

 Given the importance of document templates for business, what is the process for designing the templates?

-To begin with, internal stakeholders should create a brand identity manual that includes approved fonts, logo designs, color schemes and graphics, to provide designers with all the necessary brand elements.
+First, internal stakeholders should create a brand identity manual that includes approved fonts, logo designs, color schemes and graphics to provide designers with all the necessary brand elements.

 Next, the documents that templates will be created for need to be decided.
 These could be letters, contracts, memos, presentations, and so on.
 It’s important to carefully consider who the intended audiences are for each type of document, as this will affect the design choice.